 Turn ordinary clothespins into glittered clothespin wine charms with this easy DIY.
 Kids of all ages will love this simple but gorgeous craft idea!

 I’m super-excited to show you the awesome clothespin wine charms that the hooligans made last week using wooden clothespins.
 These wine charms are fun to make and they’re a great homemade gift for kids to give to parents, teachers, or grandparents for entertaining.

 I got the inspiration for this craft when I was shopping at Winners the other day.
 I spotted some fancy wine glass charms that were shaped like clothespins.
-They weren’t homemade.
-They’d been manufactured to look like wine charms, and boy, they were pricey.
-As soon as I saw them, I thought we could totally make these using real clothespins.
-They’d cost just pennies to make, and they’d be a great homemade gift for the kids to give for Mother’s Day or for Christmas or a birthday.
+They were really pricey, and as soon as I saw them, I thought, hey, we could totally make these using real clothespins, and they’d cost just pennies to make!
+I thought they’d make a great homemade gift for the kids to give for Mother’s Day or for Christmas or a birthday.

 I just happened to have a bunch of new wooden clothespins leftover from the monarch butterfly craft that we made last month.